-Following discussion with the registered manager and care staff it was evident that staff were familiar with their roles and responsibilities in relation to medicines management.
+Following discussion with the registered manager and care staff, it was evident that staff were familiar with their roles and responsibilities in relation to medicines management.

 Staff confirmed that any concerns in relation to medicines management were raised with management.
+Good relationships between staff and management were noted.

-There were examples of good practice found throughout the inspection in relation to governance arrangements.
+There were examples of good practice in relation to governance arrangements, the management of medicine incidents and quality improvement.
 There were clearly defined roles and responsibilities for staff.